leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 **The SQL SELECT statement**
 1. [Here](http://www.sqlservertutorial.net/sql-server-basics/sql-server-select/) is an article from sqlservertutorial.net explaining the structure of the SELECT statement and how it is executed by SQL.
 It also shows examples of how to write common SELECT statements.
-2. [Here](https://www.techonthenet.com/sql_server/select.php) is an article from techonthenet.com explaining the SELECT statement and how to use is, including all additional clauses that can be added to SELECT.
+2. [Here](https://www.techonthenet.com/sql_server/select.php) is an article from techonthenet.com explaining the SELECT statement and how to use it, including all additional clauses that can be added to SELECT.

 **SQL stored procedures**
 1. [Here](https://www.essentialsql.com/what-is-a-stored-procedure/) is an article from essentialsql.com on what a stored procedure is, why they are used, and how they can be used.
 It is a higher-level overview.